UBC-DSCI/ubc-data-science-minor-faq/README.md

 *Formal approval for the Data Science Minor is pending.
 In anticipation of approval, we are moving forward with admissions at this time.*

 I have filled out the application form for the Data Science Minor, is there anything else I should do?
 > Yes.
 Please make sure to complete any requirements for admission into a minor program from your home faculty.
 For example, the Faculty of Science students must fill out the form for [Science Minor: Minor in another Science specialization](https://ubc.ca1.qualtrics.com/jfe/form/SV_9yOGsxLDg6FH6bH) by May 15th.

+The form my home Faculty requires me to fill in asks for the signature of the Minor advisor.
+How should I contact this person.
+> Note that students in the Faculty of Science do not need the minor advisor's signature yet.
+You can submit your application to the Faculty of Science with only the signature of your major advisor.
+We will contact the Faculty of Science directly after the admission process.
+We are in contact with the Faculty of Arts regarding this.

+I am currently a third-year student, but I will be gaining year four status in September.
+Can I still apply?
+> Probably!
+You need to satisfy the requirements for admission into a minor program from your home faculty.
+The Faculty Science, for example, allows second and third-year students to apply, even if they will be fourth-year students by the start of the program.
+(We are in touch with the Faculty of Arts and will post their requirements regarding this soon.)

+I am a first-year student without a specialization.
+Can I apply?
+> Depends on the restriction of your home faculty.
+Faculty of Science does not allow first-year students to apply to a minor.

 I am taking DSCI100 this summer term; what should I enter in the text field for "Grade in DSCI 100" in the application form?
 > Great!
 You can write "taking the course in the summer" for this field.
 We hope you enjoy the course!